raspberrypilearning/build-a-webpage/en/step_2.md

 + ℹ️ An information page about a topic you are interested in
 + 🔗 A collection of links to the best web pages on a topic
++ 🧧 Information about a celebration or event from your culture
 + 😜 Your favourite (polite!) jokes
-+ 🎮 A game walk through or other tutorial
++ 🎮 A game walkthrough or other tutorial
 + 🐙 Information about a pet or animal
 + 💬 Some advice that you have found helpful
 + 🏞️ Tourist information about a place you have visited or would like to visit